-If you’re more of an independent explorer, get your bearings at the Visitor Centre on the hill, then take a scenic route on the expansive East Coast Hiking Trail.
-From various lookout points, you may just spot some humpback whales, seabirds or icebergs floating along the North Atlantic waters.
+If you’d prefer to explore on your own, get your bearings at the Visitor Centre on the hill, then take a scenic route on the expansive East Coast Hiking Trail.
+From various lookout points, you may just spot some humpback whales, seabirds, or icebergs floating along the North Atlantic waters.

-Just a 20-minute ferry ride from St. John’s Portugal Cove, is a small and fascinating stretch of local history known as Bell Island.
+When your flight to St. John’s lands, head to Portugal Cove, where just a 20-minute ferry ride takes you to a small and fascinating stretch of local history known as Bell Island.

-The Bell Island Lighthouse is a good spot for lunch and snack breaks.
-The manned lighthouse stands 88 metres above sea level.
-Although it isn’t accessible to the public, even at its base you’ll have a picture-perfect vantage point with views of icebergs, birds, whales and other wildlife depending on the season.
+Start off your island experience with a beautiful view at the Bell Island Lighthouse, where this manned structure stands 88 metres above sea level.
+Although the lighthouse isn’t accessible to the public, even at its base you’ll have a picture-perfect vantage point with views of icebergs, birds, whales and other wildlife depending on the season.

 The nearby Keeper’s Café and Interpretation Centre lets visitors relax on the cliffs while learning more about the area’s history and stocking up on souvenirs.

-If you prefer exploring on your own two feet, there’s the Gregory Normore Walking Trail, totalling 21 km, named after Bell Island’s first settler.
+Back above ground, explore on your own two feet on the Gregory Normore Walking Trail, totalling 21 km, named after Bell Island’s first European settler.
 For more snap-worthy sights, head to Harry’s Lookout on Beach Hill.

-Another, darker side of Bell Island attracts many visitors as well.
+A darker side of Bell Island attracts many visitors who fly to St. John’s as well.
 This small island located off the Avalon Peninsula is often dubbed the most haunted island in North America.
 Starting at sundown, join the Bell Island Haunted Walking Tour if you dare to find out why.

-Book a flight to St. John and voyage over to Bell Island for some fascinating takes on local history.
+Book flights to St. John’s and voyage over to Bell Island for some fascinating takes on local history.